mattwagl/fundbuero/README.md

 ### Animation/Transitions

 * [Velocity.js](http://julian.com/research/velocity/) is an accelerated animation engine with the same API as jQuery's $.animate().
+* [reaction-motion](https://github.com/chenglou/react-motion) is a spring that solves your animation problems.
 * [velocity-react](https://github.com/twitter-fabric/velocity-react) React components for Velocity.js.
 * [GSAP](http://greensock.com/gsap) is a full-blown animation and tweening engine that also supports timelines.
 * [dynamics.js](https://github.com/michaelvillar/dynamics.js) lets you create physics-based animations.